bazelbuild/bazelisk/README.md

 You can control the user agent that Bazelisk sends in all HTTP requests by setting `BAZELISK_USER_AGENT` to the desired value.

+You can disable the authenticity check of downloaded Bazel binaries by setting the environment variable `BAZELISK_NO_SIGNATURE_VERIFICATION` to any value (except the empty string) before launching Bazelisk.

 # .bazeliskrc configuration file

 A `.bazeliskrc` file in the root directory of a workspace or the user home directory allows users to set environment variables persistently.
 (The Python implementation of Bazelisk doesn't check the user home directory yet, only the workspace directory.)